popolo-project/popolo-spec/specs/membership.md

     >Chairman of the XYZ Party

-1. the role that the person fulfills in the organization
+1. the role that the member fulfills in the organization

     >Chairman

-1. the [person](/specs/person.html) who is a party to the relationship
+1. the [person](/specs/person.html) (or organization) that is a member of the organization

     >John Doe

-1. the [organization](/specs/organization.html) that is a party to the relationship
+1. the [organization](/specs/organization.html) in which the person (or organization) is a member

     >XYZ Party

-1. the [post](/specs/post.html) held by the person in the organization
+1. the [post](/specs/post.html) held by the member in the organization

     >Chairman of the XYZ Party

-1. the [organization](/specs/organization.html) on whose behalf the person is a party to the relationship
+1. the [organization](/specs/organization.html) on whose behalf the person is a member of the organization

     >Member of the [W3C Open Government Community Group](http://www.w3.org/community/opengov/) on behalf of XYZ Inc.